-Our healthy baked chicken tenders (no breading) is the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!
-If you have just 3 ingredients, and 20-minutes, you can make yourself these healthy tenders and create a meal that is a WHOLE LOTTA YUM!
+Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!
+If you have just 3 ingredients and 20 minutes, you can make yourself these healthy tenders and create a meal that is a WHOLE LOTTA YUM!

 Plain Baked Chicken Tenders

 Plain baked chicken tenders are something we love to keep in our fridge - and they are always on our list for a meal-prep day.
 When he is home, our college-aged son always knows where to look when he raids the fridge. 😉